DRY COMMODITY Trends

 Rice

-• New bookings of milled and industrial rice have maintained a steady pace over the past week, according to cash traders.
+• New bookings of milled and industrial rice have maintained a steady pace over the last several weeks, according to cash traders

-• The USDA lowered its total rice ending stocks estimate to 41.5 million cwt. in its March supply/demand report, down from 42.5 million in its February report
+• The USDA increased its total rice ending stocks estimate to 43.5 million cwt. in its April supply/demand report, up from 41.5 million in its March report

-• The spot domestic rice futures contract moved higher this week, following a decline of 16% since early February
+• The spot domestic rice futures contract moved higher this week, and has now rallied 20% since April 3

 FLOUR